Getting To Mr. Right (a novel): The Editing Process by Carol Balawyder

 “Thanks for these great edits.
 As usual, I like your choice of words and how you arranged the order of sentences and paragraphs to make it flow so much better.”

 “Thanks for your inspiring suggestions!
-I enjoy working with you.
-It’s very motivating and you bring great ideas to the work.”
+You bring great ideas to the work.”

 “Thanks for these changes that really tighten the writing.
-I like how the dialogue is more natural and the dynamics between Marco and Felicity.
-There’s tension and we can see how much she wants to get close to Marco.”
+The dialogue is more natural and I like the stronger dynamics between Marco and Felicity.
+There’s tension and we can see how much she wants to get closer to him.”

 “Oh, you did a wonderful job and it does have a stronger emotional pull.
 Thanks so much for bringing it up to this level.
 It’s as if I’ve given you the raw ingredients for a cake and you’ve not only made a great tasting cake with just the right balance of ingredients, but have also added interesting spices and decorated it.”